About Us

 Thereafter, SEBI vide its circular No. CIR/CDMRD/DEICE/CIR/P/2017/53 addressed to all National Commodity Derivatives Exchanges, modified certain provisions of the above mentioned SEBI circular dated September 26, 2016.

-"the Exchange has created a separate IPF for its Commodity Derivatives Segment having a corpus of Rs.
-0.64 crore as on 31.12.2023."
+"The Exchange has created a separate IPF for its Commodity Derivatives Segment having a corpus of Rs.
+0.62 crore as on 31.08.2023."

 BSE IPF also provides monetary relief to the investors, during the course of pendency of proceedings against trading members as per the guidelines issued by SEBI.
 Under the guidance from SEBI, the Exchange has created a separate IPF for its Commodity Derivatives Segment having a corpus of Rs.
 0.62 crore as on 31.08.2023.
 BSE IPF also provides monetary relief to the investors, during the course of pendency of proceedings against trading members as per the guidelines issued by SEBI.
 Under the guidance from SEBI, the Exchange has created a separate IPF for its Commodity Derivatives Segment having a corpus of Rs.
 0.62 crore as on 31.08.2023.
 BSE IPF along with SEBI and other Market Infrastructure Intermediaries (MIIs) does several Investor Awareness Programs (IAPs) throughout the length and breadth of India, in English, Hindi and many other regional languages to achieve a better connect with the investors.
 In 2020-21 we did 6898 IAPs and in 2021-22 we hope to cross 8500 programs across India.
 Through IPFs large and robust network of resource persons, we reach out to a broad range of schools, colleges, universities and others.
 We also collaborate with professional Institutes, Associations, Industry bodies etc and offer support and educational material, and other content for events, conferences etc.”